ChiNguyen27/chinguyen27.github.io/README.md

 Hi, I'm Chi 👋

-I’m a data scientist, applied AI researcher, and writer from a coastal city in Vietnam, surrounded by fresh seafood and the scent of the sea.
+I’m a data scientist, applied AI researcher (Ph.D.), and writer from a coastal city in Vietnam, surrounded by fresh seafood and the scent of the sea.

 🔭 I’m currently focused on building AI Agent solutions that create meaningful value for clients.